 According to Adobe, there are two things to be aware of…

 Sometimes, you will have to search and delete every instance of the string.
-In my case, I just happened to find the exact string quoted in the error message.
+In my case, I just happened to find the right string quoted in the error message.
 As it turned out, I opened the file and it still loaded the font “Sugar”.
 The very first thing I did was convert it to outlines to remove it from the document font list altogether.

 This is my recovered file…